robinheghan/elm-git-install/README.md

 ## How to use

-__Note: `elm-git-install` haven't been published yet.
-This section just shows how it all will work.__

 First, install using `npm`: `npm install elm-git-install`

 Then create an `elm-git.json` file in your root directory.